Why is my period blood brown?

 • Fever

 If you’re wondering whether your brown period blood, heavy bleeding, pelvic pain, and other symptoms may be due to uterine fibroids, we are here to help.
 USA Fibroid Centers is dedicated to helping women find relief from their symptoms before they get worse.
 We believe no woman should suffer painful fibroid symptoms without knowing her treatment options.
-Although many women believe that a hysterectomy, the complete surgical removal of the uterus, is the only available fibroid treatment, and that just isn’t true.
+Although many women believe that a hysterectomy, the complete surgical removal of the uterus, is the only available fibroid treatment, there are non-surgical options available.

 At USA Fibroid Centers, we offer an outpatient, non-surgical fibroid treatment called Uterine Fibroid Embolization (UFE).
 UFE can eliminate your symptoms, preserve your uterus, and quickly get you back to normal activities.
-The procedure takes only 30 to 45 minutes and does not involve a hospital stay or lengthy recovery; in fact, you can go home the very same day.
-Most women are back to their full daily schedules within one to two weeks.
+The procedure takes only 30 to 45 minutes and does not involve a hospital stay; you can go home the same day.
+There’s also a short recovery time, with most women returning to their regular schedules within one to two weeks.

-To learn more about UFE and how it may help relieve your symptoms, schedule a consultation with one of our leading experts.
+Schedule a consultation with one of our leading experts to learn more about UFE and how it may help relieve your symptoms.